-Net Assets without Donor Restrictions - Net assets available for general use and not subject to donor restrictions.
+Net Assets without Donor Restrictions - Net assets available for general operations and not subject to donor or certain grantor restrictions.
 Net assets without donor restrictions represents all resources over which the Board of Directors has discretionary control for use in operating the Foundation.
 The Board of Directors has designated, from net assets without donor restrictions, a board-designated endowment.

 Net Assets with Donor Restrictions - Net assets that are contributions and endowment investment earnings subject to donor imposed restrictions.
-Some donor imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
+Some donor or grantor imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
-The Foundation reports contributions restricted by donors as increases in net assets with donor restrictions if they are received with donor stipulated time restriction ends, or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+The Foundation reports contributions restricted by donors as increases in net assets with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
+When a donor restriction expires, that is, when a stipulated time restriction ends, or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.